 The following are examples of working condition fringe benefits:

 - The cost of any lunch or dinner at which business has been conducted

 - Conference attendance related to an employee’s job

 - Travel required to attend a client meeting

 How to Avoid Under-Reporting Your Income

 Despite the amount, any gift cards received or other cash equivalents provided are required to be reported in an employee’s wages.
 If an employer provides snacks for its employees on a regular basis, the regulations require that the value of the snacks be included in an employee’s taxable wages.
 In addition, if an employer provides a company car and an employee uses the car for personal use, that personal use should be included in taxable wages as well.

 Bear in mind that while it is the responsibility of every employer to properly report the wages of its employees, each employee is ultimately responsible for accurately reporting any earned income to the IRS.
 It is incumbent upon each employee to track those benefits they believe are taxable as well as the value of that benefit, even if your employer has already reported all your wages.
 The last thing you would want is to subject yourself to any tax penalties from the IRS for under-reporting your wages.

 If you need help understanding taxable fringe benefits, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent to its site.
-Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers from UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.